 Take time once a month to fully clean every inch of the bathroom, making sure to get into the nooks and crannies of the bathroom.
 Time-consuming tasks, like cleaning tile grout, should be on your monthly cleaning checklist.
 Drains and septic systems can benefit from a monthly maintenance routine as well.

-Scrub the bathroom tiles and in the grout to prevent mold from growing, and to remove stains.
+- Scrub Tile Grout - Scrub the bathroom tiles and in the grout to prevent mold from growing, and to remove stains.

-Remove the hard water stains from the toilets and urinals, and remove soap scum from in and around the sink area
+- Remove Bathroom Stains - Remove the hard water stains from the toilets and urinals, and remove soap scum from in and around the sink area

-Use a monthly drain declogger solution to clear away slow-draining sinks, and keep the septic system running smoothly.
+- Clearing Drains of Clogs - Use a monthly drain declogger solution to clear away slow-draining sinks, and keep the septic system running smoothly.

-For those big messes and for deeper cleaning, hire a professional cleaning service.
+- Hire a Professional - For those big messes and for deeper cleaning, hire a professional cleaning service.

 Some bathrooms can be difficult to maintain, especially with your already busy workweek.
 To ensure a thorough, deep cleaning, contact a cleaning service and let the professionals handle the work.